 If your cat rubs against you frequently, it is likely trying to claim you as theirs and get your attention using pheromones.
 At the same time, cats rub against newcomers to smell their pheromones and uncover information.

 Even though this practice may sound really weird, it’s prevalent all throughout the animal kingdom.
 Even humans do it to a degree!
-It provides cats all the information they need to understand one another and live successfully in the cat social sphere.
+It provides cats with all the information they need to understand one another and live successfully in the cat social sphere.

 See also: Why Does My Cat Follow Me Everywhere?
 7 Reasons for This Behavior